-With most of the buildings on campus over 30 years old, the rehabilitation needs increased steadily in recent years.
+With most of the buildings on campus over 30 years old, the rehabilitation needs have steadily increased in recent years.
 The District administers an asset management program for its buildings and grounds infrastructure that includes a schedule for maintenance and rehabilitation to ensure that each facility functions as intended over its useful life.